o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-altitude-filter.md

 ---
 title: Vegetation Altitude Filter Component
 linktitle: Vegetation Altitude Filter
-description: Use Vegetation Altitude Filter component to limit vegetation to a range of heights in your Open 3D Engine (O3DE) level.
+description: Use the Vegetation Altitude Filter component to limit vegetation to a range of heights in your Open 3D Engine (O3DE) level.
 weight: 100
 ---